 The success of our business depends upon our ability to identify, develop and commercialize products based on our proprietary EDO platform.
-Our current product candidates that have been developed through our EDO platform are peptide-conjugated oligonucleotides designed to treat a variety of degenerative neuromuscular diseases and to be disease-modifying.
+Our current product candidates that have been developed through our EDO platform are peptide-conjugated oligonucleotides designed to have a disease-modifying impact on degenerative neuromuscular diseases.